bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

    Refal, the machine selects the first sentence of the function.
 4. If it is possible to choose such values of variables in the left part of the current sentence that it might become the function argument, then the point 5 is implemented.
-Otherwise the following sentence is selected and point 4 repeats.
+Otherwise, the following sentence is selected and point 4 repeats.
 If there are no sentences anymore, then the refal-machine stops with an error "recognition impossible".
 5. The found values of variables are added to the right part of the current sentence.
 Refal-machine inserts received expression into the view field to the place of the primary active subexpression.
 6. If there are activation brackets in the view field, then the refal-machine executes the following step – returns to the point 1.
-Otherwise the refal-machine correctly comes to the end.
+Otherwise, the refal-machine correctly comes to the end.

 Initial contents of a view field is the `GO` function call with an empty